ristojm/Biofit/README.md

 # Biofit
-Script to fit models to experimental data and extract emperical kinetic constants
+Script to fit models to experimental data and extract empirical kinetic constants